 The North Sulawesi Babirusa represents yet another incredible species in Nature.

-While the tusks of the male represent an impressive feature, their bodies remain average-sized.
+While the tusks of the male represent an impressive feature, the bodies remain average-sized.
 Yet the females possess no tusks at all.

 This species has a grayish color, and a coat of extremely short hair, which gives it a seemingly bald appearance.
-Their stomachs represent yet another distinctive physical characteristic of this species.
+The stomachs represent yet another distinctive physical characteristic of this species.

-Unlike other pigs, they also possess a three-chambered stomach, similar to that of ruminants.
+Unlike other pigs, it also possesses a three-chambered stomach, similar to that of ruminants.

 The North Sulawesi Babirusa only occurs naturally on the island of Sulawesi, as well as three other islands.

-Their preferred habitat consists specifically of riverbanks in tropical rainforests, and their primary period of activity consists of the warm tropical daytime.
+Its preferred habitat consists specifically of riverbanks in tropical rainforests, and its primary period of activity consists of the warm tropical daytime.

-These creatures possess a truly omnivorous diet and will consume virtually anything.
-Their principal foods, however, include roots, leaves, fruits, and insects.
+This creature possesses a truly omnivorous diet and will consume virtually anything.
+Its principal foods, however, include roots, leaves, fruits, and insects.

 Males usually live solitary lives, while females typically live in groups, including the young.
 These groups can also occasionally number as many as 84 individuals.

-Hunting of these creatures now thankfully constitutes a crime.
+Hunting of this amazing animal now thankfully constitutes a crime.
 Yet, it continues, which of course severely threatens the mammal’s existence.
 In addition, habitat loss due to commercial logging represents a serious threat as well.